-Name, professional title and contact information details: It is essential that these details are accurate and properly formatted, to ensure that an HR Manager can both identify and get in touch with you.
-Learn more here about how to add contact information to your CV.
+It's essential that these details are accurate and properly formatted, to ensure that the HR Manager can identify you easily and get in touch.
+Learn more here about how to add contact information to your CV in this article.

-Experience and employment history: Your work experience should explain what you've done in your previous roles.
-Most importantly, it should then be expanded to feature your key accomplishments, demonstrating the value you could bring to your new role, too.
+Your work experience should explain what you've done in your current role and your previous roles, going back to cover the last 10 to 12 years.
+Most importantly, it should then be expanded to feature any key accomplishments, demonstrating the value you could bring to your new role.

-Education and qualifications: Your qualifications simply add finer details to prove that you're a qualified expert in certain areas, adding to your impressive professional skill set.
+Your education and qualifications section simply adds finer details to prove that you're a qualified expert in certain areas, all adding up to an impressive professional skill set.

 What does a cover letter include?

 A cover letter is different.
-Usually, it's a three-to-four paragraph document that complements your CV.
-It typically discusses four key things:
+Usually, it's a one page document, running to three or four paragraphs, that complements your CV.
+It normally focuses on four key elements:

 What position are you applying for and why?

 What are your most impressive, relevant skills, and experiences?

 How will these skills benefit your prospective employer or a hiring manager?

 A request for an interview